-Within the 31 mile special regulation section, there are two areas designated as stocked trout waters.
+Within the 31-mile special regulation section, there are two areas designated as stocked trout waters.
 These put-and-take stocked trout areas provide opportunities for anglers to catch rainbow and brook trout.
 The first area, identified as "Smith River Upper" starts at Philpott Dam and continues downstream approximately 3.3 miles to the confluence with Town Creek.
-This area is classified by VDWR as a "Category B Stocked Trout Water", and is stocked 5 times from October 1st through June 15th.
+This area is classified by VDWR as a "Category B Stocked Trout Water", and is stocked with rainbow trout 5 times from October 1st through June 15th.
 The second stocked trout area, identified as "Smith River Lower", is classified as "Category A Stocked Trout Waters".
-"Smith River Lower" begins in North Bassett and continues downstream approximately 9.5 miles to below Fieldale.
-It is stocked 8 times from October 1st through June 15th.
-Both stocked trout areas require a stocked trout license in addition to a state freshwater fishing license.
-Designated stocked trout areas of the Smith River display signs like the one below.
+It begins in North Bassett and continues downstream approximately 9.5 miles to below Fieldale.
+It is stocked with rainbow trout 8 times from October 1st through June 15th.
+Both stocked trout areas require a stocked trout areas of the Smith River display signs like the one below.

 Downstream of the special regulation section, anglers can expect to catch smallmouth bass, rock bass, and sunfish as the Smith flows into North Carolina.
+The Smith River is home to many different fish species.

-The following report summarizes the results of fish population sampling by the VDWR in 2021 and compares the results to previous year's collections.
+The following report summarizes the results of fish population sampling by the VDWR in 2022 and compares the results to previous year's collections.
 The Department, in conjunction with the Smith River Chapter of Trout Unlimited collects fish population data annually to assess the health and status of the brown trout fishery.
 Routine population monitoring has been conducted since the mid 1990's.